 As low as $379.99

 The FlexMax is easily programmed using our free Director software.
 Create even the most complex shows with just your mouse and keyboard.
 Director will save your show to an SD card so it can be uploaded to the FlexMax.

-If you'd like to program in real-time, the Director Connect dongle will allow you to connect your PC to the BooBox so Director can animate it live.
+If you'd like to program in real-time, the Director Connect dongle will allow you to connect your PC to the FlexMax so Director can animate it live.

 The FlexMax can be purchased in 4, 8, or 16 output models.
 All outputs are solid-state so they can control 12 or 24VDC loads without wear and tear.
 To control high voltage or current loads a relay must be used.

 Set the scene for your high-end props and scenes by adding the ability to control popular stage lighting, strobes, and foggers.
 The FlexMax makes it easy to control all of them while keeping them in sync with your prop’s animation.
-Adding DMX devices is as simple as linking them using DMX cables, which means they don't use up any of your solid-state outputs.
+To connect the FlexMax 2 to a DMX fixture you'll need a CAT5e/6A Cable and an RJ45 to XLR Adapter.

 The FlexMax will initially output up to 128 DMX channels.
 Support for 256 and 512 DMX channels can be added in place after purchase using the Director software.

 The FlexMax 2's dedicated DMX Out jack now only outputs DMX lighting packets.
 This should make it compatible with nearly all DMX fixtures.
 The previous generation's DMX traffic also contained input and logging packets which could confuse fixtures that did not properly implement the DMX spec.

 The FlexMax can also be used to capture DMX data from another source.
 This feature can be used to import animation from another software package or device.
 The capture can then be used as one of the scenes in your show.